 Hailed for her “flexible and radiant tone” and “jaw-dropping precision,” Anna Ward is a passionate and versatile vocalist based in Boston.
 Ward has been featured recently in the Juventas New Music Ensemble’s productions, Emerge and Music in Motion, as well as ArtsEmerson’s Here All Night with Gare St. Lazare Ireland.

-Hailed for her “flexible yet radiant tone” and “jaw-dropping precision,” Anna Ward is a passionate and versatile vocalist.
-Ward has been featured with the Raylynmor Opera, Lorelei Ensemble, Copley Singers, the Freisinger Chamber Orchestra, the Longfellow Chorus, and Seraphim Singers.
+Other highlights include appearances with the Boston Chamber Symphony, Raylynmor Opera, Lorelei Ensemble, Longfellow Chorus, Freisinger Chamber Orchestra, and Seraphim Singers.
 She is the soprano soloist on MIT Women’s Chorale’s premiere recording of the second mass of Charles-René, available on iTunes.
-As a chorister, Ward performed in the inaugural series of Yale Choral Artists under William Christie at Carnegie Hall and in collaboration with the Mark Morris Dance Company at Yale University.
-After the tragedy of the 2013 Boston Marathon, Ward was selected for the chorus of Barack and Michelle Obama’s Interfaith Memorial Service.
+Ward performed with Yale Choral Artists under William Christie at Carnegie Hall and in collaboration with the Mark Morris Dance Company at Yale University.
+After the tragedy of the 2013 Boston Marathon, she appeared with the Copley Singers at Barack and Michelle Obama’s Interfaith Memorial Service.